Also known as “removal proceedings,” deportation in the U.S. is fraught with divisive political undertones.

 As in many other countries, U.S. immigration law is harsh on those who commit a criminal offense.
 On the other hand, not all those who commit a crime deserve to be deported.
 Meanwhile, those unlawfully present in the United States, such as those who have overstayed their L.C.
 Visas, may have good reasons for being allowed to stay in the United States.

-At the Law Office of Francois-Ihor Mazur, we do all we can to defend our clients against deportation.
+At Mazur Law Firm, we do all we can to defend our clients against deportation.

 Crimes Of ‘Moral Turpitude’